bratpeki/modern-milkytracker-guide/docs/playlist.md

 <!-- TODO: Arrows, tab, PgUp, PgDn, Home and End -->

+Mouse movement is enabled with the "Click to cursor" configuration option, under the "Misc." tab.
-Mouse movement is done by simply left-clicking to where you want to go!
+When that option is on, you can simply left-click to where you want to go!

 # Placing notes and effects into the playlist